Bernicia: A forcibly united Northumbria

-Ida's grandson, Æthelfrith (Æðelfriþ), united Deira with his own kingdom by force around the year 604.
-He ruled the two kingdoms (united as Northumbria) until he was defeated and killed by Rædwald of East Anglia (who had given refuge to Edwin, son of Ælle, king of Deira) around the year 616.
+Ida's grandson, Æthelfrith (Æðelfriþ), united Deira with his own kingdom by force around 604.
+He ruled the two kingdoms (united as Northumbria) until he was defeated and killed by Rædwald of East Anglia (who had given refuge to Edwin, son of Ælle, king of Deira) around 616.
 Edwin then became king.
 The early part of Edwin's reign was possibly spent fighting enemies from the Brythonic exiles of the old British kingdom, operating out of Gododdin.
-After this, it is said that on Easter Day 627 that Edwin converted to Christianity in return for Elmet (a Cumbric-speaking kingdom that once existed in the modern-day West Riding of Yorkshire, near Leeds), joining the kingdom of Northumbria; which drew him into direct conflict with Wales proper.
+After this, it is said that on Easter Day 627 Edwin converted to Christianity in return for Elmet (a Cumbric-speaking kingdom that once existed in the modern-day West Riding of Yorkshire, near Leeds), joining the kingdom of Northumbria; which drew him into direct conflict with Wales proper.

 Following the disastrous Battle of Hatfield Chase on 12 October 633, in which Edwin was defeated and killed by Cadwallon ap Cadfan of Gwynedd and Penda of Mercia, Northumbria was divided back into Bernicia and Deira.
 Bernicia was then briefly ruled by Eanfrith, son of Æthelfrith, but after about a year he went to Cadwallon to sue for peace and was killed.
 Eanfrith's brother Oswald then raised an army and finally defeated Cadwallon at the Battle of Heavenfield in 634.

 After this victory, Oswald appears to have been recognised by both Bernicians and Deirans as king of a properly united Northumbria.
 The kings of Bernicia were thereafter supreme in that kingdom, although Deira had its own sub-kings at times during the reigns of Oswiu and his son Ecgfrith.

-Rump of Northumbria, 866–973
+Rump of Northumbria

-After the decisive defeat of Northumbrian forces by the Viking Great Heathen Army, at York in 867, the united Kingdom of Northumbria disintegrated.
-Most of Bernicia remained a de facto independent kingdom called Bamburgh after the stronghold of its high-reeves.
-In 927 Ealdred accepted West Saxon overlordship, but Bamburgh periodically regained de facto independence in periods when Wessex lost control of the Anglo-Scandinavian Norse Kingdom of York in modern day Yorkshire until England was united in 954.
+After the decisive defeat of Northumbrian forces by the Viking Great Heathen Army, at the Battle of York in 867, the united Kingdom of Northumbria disintegrated.
+The lands north of the Tyne remained a de facto independent kingdom called Bamburgh after the stronghold of its high-reeves.
+The lands between Tyne and Tees were granted to the Community of St. Cuthbert, forming an ecclesiastical buffer zone between Jórvík and Bamburgh.
+In 927 Ealdred accepted West Saxon overlordship; however, the lands north of the Tees remained outside of the West Saxon administrative system of shires and hundreds until after the Norman invasion.

 In 973, Scots sovereignty over northern Bernicia, now known as Lothian, was acknowledged by Edgar of England.